Bayesian Geometrical Modeling of IXPE Polarization Angle Curves of the Magnetars 1E 2259+586 and 1E 1547.0-5408: Geometrical Modeling and Bayesian Analysis

 \subsection{The Rotating Vector Model and its Extension}

 In the ultra-strong magnetic environment surrounding a magnetar, radiation propagates in two normal polarization modes, namely the ordinary (O) mode and the extraordinary (X) mode.
-In the former, the electric vector oscillates in the plane defined by the local magnetic field and the photon wave vector, whereas in the latter it oscillates perpendicular to that plane \citep{Gnedin1978SvAL, Pavlov1979JETP}.
-Owing to vacuum birefringence, the polarization vector is expected to follow the direction of the local magnetic field adiabatically until the so-called polarization-limiting radius \citep{Heyl2000MNRAS, Heyl2002PRD}.
-For keV photons from typical magnetars, this radius is expected to be of the order of a few hundred stellar radii, where the large-scale field is dominated by its dipolar component \citep{Taverna2015MNRAS, HeylCaiazzo2018Galaxies}.
+In the former, the electric vector oscillates in the plane defined by the local magnetic field and the photon wave vector, whereas in the latter it oscillates perpendicular to that plane\,\citep{Gnedin1978SvAL, Pavlov1979JETP}.
+Owing to vacuum birefringence, the polarization vector is expected to follow the direction of the local magnetic field adiabatically until the so-called polarization-limiting radius\,\citep{Heyl2000MNRAS, Heyl2002PRD}.
+For keV photons from typical magnetars, this radius is expected to be of the order of a few hundred stellar radii, where the large-scale field is dominated by its dipolar component\,\citep{Taverna2015MNRAS, HeylCaiazzo2018Galaxies}.
 As a result, the polarization measured by a distant observer is expected to be either parallel or perpendicular to the instantaneous projection of the magnetic axis onto the plane of the sky, depending on whether the escaping radiation is dominated by the O or X mode.
 Under these conditions, the phase modulation of the polarization angle is largely decoupled from the evolution of the polarization degree and intensity, and is expected to trace mainly the viewing geometry.
-This makes the rotating vector model (RVM) a natural starting point for describing the phase dependence of the polarization angle in magnetars \citep{Radhakrishnan1969ApL, Poutanen2020AA, Taverna2022Sci, GonzalezCaniulef2023MNRAS}.
+This makes the rotating vector model a natural starting point for describing the phase dependence of the polarization angle in magnetars\,\citep{Radhakrishnan1969ApL, Poutanen2020AA, Taverna2022Sci, GonzalezCaniulef2023MNRAS}.

-We model the phase-resolved polarization position angle curves of both sources using two geometrical descriptions: the classical rotating vector model (CRVM) and a twisted-magnetosphere rotating vector model (MRVM).
+We model the phase-resolved polarization position angle curves of both sources using two geometrical descriptions: the CRVM and MRVM.
 The CRVM provides the baseline dipole-dominated geometry, while the MRVM introduces a first-order correction associated with a globally twisted magnetosphere.

-For the CRVM, we adopt the standard expression\citep{Radhakrishnan1969ApL, LaiHo2002ApJ}.
+For the CRVM, we adopt the standard expression\,\citep{Radhakrishnan1969ApL, LaiHo2002ApJ}.

 where $\Psi$ represents the position angle, $\Psi_0$ is the position angle of the pulsar spin axis, $\chi$ is the magnetic inclination angle, $\zeta$ is the angle between the pulsar spin vector and the line of sight, $\phi$ is the pulse phase, and $\phi_0/2\pi$ is the phase (in units of the rotational cycle) at which the magnetic pole is closest to the observer.